3: Religion and beliefs

 Many world religions contain triple deities or concepts of trinity, including the Hindu Trimurti and Tridevi, the Triglav (lit.
-'Three-headed one'), the chief god of the Slavs, the three Jewels of Buddhism, the three Pure Ones of Taoism, the Christian Trinity, the Greek goddess hecate and the Triple Goddess of Wicca.
+'Three-headed one'), the chief god of the Slavs, the three Jewels of Buddhism, the three Pure Ones of Taoism, the Christian Trinity, the Greek goddess Hecate and the Triple Goddess of Wicca.

 Pythagoras and the Pythagorean school highlighted that the number 3, which they called triad, is the only number to equal the sum of all the terms below it, and the only number whose sum with those below equals the product of them and itself.

 The Shield of the Trinity is a diagram of the Christian doctrine of the Trinity.

 As a lucky or unlucky number

-Three (三, formal writing: 叁, pinyin sān, Cantonese: saam^{1}) is considered a good number in Chinese culture because it sounds like the word "alive" (生 pinyin shēng, Cantonese: saang^{1}), compared to four (四, pinyin: sì, Cantonese: sei^{1}), which sounds like the word "death" (死 pinyin sǐ, Cantonese: sei^{2}).
+Three (三, formal writing: 叁, pinyin sān, Cantonese: saam^{1}) is considered a good number in Chinese culture because when pronounced, it sounds like the word "alive" (生 pinyin shēng, Cantonese: saang^{1}), compared to four (四, pinyin: sì, Cantonese: sei^{1}), which sounds like the word "death" (死 pinyin sǐ, Cantonese: sei^{2}).

 The phrase "Third time's the charm" refers to the superstition that after two failures in any endeavor, a third attempt is more likely to succeed.
 However, some superstitions say the opposite, stating that luck, especially bad luck, is often said to "come in threes".

 One such superstition, called "Three on a Match", says that it is unlucky to be the third person to light a cigarette from the same match or lighter.
 This superstition is sometimes asserted to have originated among soldiers in the trenches of the First World War when a sniper might see the first light, take aim on the second and fire on the third.